 The work of contemporary artists from Africa and the Americas demonstrates the power and continuity of Mami Wata as a source for creative inspiration.
 Visual artists Bolaji Campbell, Eve Sandler and Sonya Y. Clark, along with filmmaker Giovanni Savino, discuss their works in the Fowler’s current exhibition in this conversation led by curator Henry Drewal examining the relationship between Mami Wata devotion and artistic expression.

-Cost: Free and open to the public.
+Not a member?
+Join online.
 Parking is available in lot 4; pay-by-space and all-day parking ($8) available.

 For more information please contact